-International Relations, Peace and Conflict Resolution

-INTS III Introduction to International Relations 3 units
+Internation&Relation&Peace and Conflict Resolution INTS III Introduction to Internation&Relations

 This course introduces students to the core concepts, processes and issues of international relations.
 The goal of this course is to help students develop the intellectual tools to understand the complex international system in which we live.
 The first segment of this course introduces students to key concepts and theories used in the study of international relations allowing students to better understand the causes of international conflict and challenges to international cooperation.
 The rest of the term is spent applying these concepts in the context of substantive areas such as security, economics, the environment and human rights.